Arvtesh/UnityFx.Async/src/DocFx/articles/intro.md

 # What is this?

 *UnityFx.Async* is a set of of classes and interfaces that extend [Unity3d](https://unity3d.com) asynchronous operations and can be used very much like [Task-based Asynchronous Pattern (TAP)](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/task-based-asynchronous-programming) in .NET.
 At its core library defines a container (`AsyncResult`) for an asynchronous operation state and result value (aka `promise` or `future`).
 In many aspects it mimics [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task).
 For example, any `AsyncResult` instance can have any number of continuations (added either explicitly via `TryAddCompletionCallback` call or implicitly using `async`/`await` keywords).
 These continuations can be invoked on a captured [SynchronizationContext](https://docs.microsoft.com/en-us/dotnet/api/system.threading.synchronizationcontext) (if any).
-The class inherits [IAsyncResult](https://docs.microsoft.com/en-us/dotnet/api/system.iasyncresult) (just like [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task)) and can be used for to implement [Asynchronous Programming Model (APM)](https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/asynchronous-programming-model-apm).
+The class inherits [IAsyncResult](https://docs.microsoft.com/en-us/dotnet/api/system.iasyncresult) (just like [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task)) and can be used for [Asynchronous Programming Model (APM)](https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/asynchronous-programming-model-apm) implementation.

 Quick [Unity3d](https://unity3d.com) example:
 ```csharp